dp-daly/range-migratory-bird-app/README.md

 ## Accessibility

-Images contain alt text and high contrast colour pairings have been selected throughout.
+Images contain alt text or aria labels and high contrast colour pairings have been selected throughout.

+The navbar is constant throughout the UI for simple navigation.
+Images and text are quite large, with a view to making access easy for all ages.

 ## Technology